morningred88/AWS/VPC_notes.md

 ## Bastion hosts hands on

-Step 1: create a keypair
+**Step 1: create a bastion host**

+Launch  an instance in public subnet

+**Step 2: create a keypair**

+**Step 3: launch an EC2 instance in private subnet **

+* using the created keypair

-Step 2: launch an EC2 instance in private subnet, create a security group and allow SSH from security group of the instance for SSH connect in public subnet.
+* Create a security group and associate it with the private instance
+  * Inbound rule: allow SSH from security group of the bastion host.

+**Step 4: Copy the pem file from the keypair to bastion host**

-Step 3: Instance connect to bastion instance, ssh to the private instance
+Instance connect to bastion instance

-* Load Bestion-keypair.pem to the instance using nano, the key format does not correct, change to user vim
+* Load Bestion-keypair.pem to the instance using Nano editor, the key format does not correct, change to user vim editor

-* vi Bestion-keypair.pem
+* `vi Bestion-keypair.pem`

 * vim command in vim window